Everything you need to know about brushing your baby or toddler's teeth

 You should get your baby a toothpaste that’s appropriate for their age, rather than using your own toothpaste to clean their teeth.

-Baby toothpastes contain less fluoride than adult toothpastes, with the NHS recommending that you use a toothpaste with up to 1,000ppm of fluoride for babies whereas that adult toothpastes should contain 1,350 – 1,500ppm of fluoride.
+Baby toothpastes contain less fluoride than adult toothpastes, with the NHS recommending that you use a toothpaste with up to 1,000ppm of fluoride for babies, whereas adult toothpastes should contain 1,350–1,500ppm of fluoride.

 Using a baby toothpaste will help you to keep your child’s sensitive first teeth safe from tooth decay without using more fluoride than they need.

-You’ve managed brushing your baby’s teeth but now it’s time for your little one to start learning how to brush for themselves!
+You’ve managed to brush your baby’s teeth, but now it’s time for your little one to start learning how to brush for themselves!

-As any parent knows, this is easier said than done, so let’s take a look at some of the things you can do to make this whole process a bit easier.
+As any parent knows, this is easier said than done.
+Let’s take a look at some of the things you can do to make this whole process a bit easier.